RouteRater/routerater/README.md

 A mechanism for people to record feedback about specific points in space (longitude/latitude).
 They could use an app (perhaps through an interface to an existing app such as [CycleStreets](http://www.cyclestreets.net/)) or report points via their computer.
 We want to present a simple interface that gives people a basic decision tree to make the process quick and painless.
 We could also let power users report things from a bigger list of items.

-We need a starting list of things to record and a decision tree for things we think are the most common.
+We need a starting [list of things](list.md) to record and a decision tree for things we think are the most common.

-* Accident
-  * Near-miss
-  * Collision

 ## Lines